Kathlamet language: Morphology

 Morphemes in Kathlamet can be placed in one of three categories: stems, prefixes, or suffixes.
 Prefixes can be either derivational or grammatical, where the derivational helps make up a word base.
 Grammatical prefixes are less common but have more flexibility in their shape.

 Person, number, and gender

 Kathlamet nouns form plural in relation to patterns involving the classificatory prefixes and plural suffixes.
-There are four group groups of affixes in Kathlamet.
+There are four groups of affixes in Kathlamet.